ray-project/kuberay/docs/guidance/autoscaler.md

-## Autoscaler (Experimental)
+## Autoscaler (Beta)

-> Note: This feature is still experimental, there're few limitations and stabilization will be done in future release from both Ray and KubeRay side.

 ### Prerequisite

+Ray Autoscaler integration is Beta with KubeRay 0.3.0 and Ray 2.0.0.
 You have to use nightly operator images because [autoscaler support](https://github.com/ray-project/kuberay/pull/163) is merged recently.
 To deploy the nightly RayCluster CRD and KubeRay, run